VLOOKUP function on Pivot Table

-Excel VLOOKUP function can be used to retrieve information from Pivot Table based on cell references.
-As VLOOKUP function is designed to retrieve data in a table organized into vertical rows, so the lookup value must present in the most-left column and targeted value to be retrieved can be in any column to the right, which is called “ column index”.
+The Excel VLOOKUP function can be used to retrieve information from a Pivot Table based on cell references.
+The VLOOKUP function is designed to retrieve data in a table organized into vertical rows, so the lookup value must present in the most left-sided column and the targeted value to be retrieved can be in any column to the right, which is called “ column index”.

 =VLOOKUP (lookup_value, table, col_index, [range_lookup])

 In this article, suppose we have a dataset of sales records of some famous cigarette brands in five different regions, and we have summarized the sales of each brand in each region in a Pivot Table as shown below.

 Now, suppose we want to retrieve the summarized sales figure of a specific brand (Lookup value) for a specified region (col_index) from this Pivot Table using the VLOOKUP function.

 Here we need to provide the cell references of the lookup-value, pivot table, col_index, and range_lookup to get the resulting information.

 =VLOOKUP (H17, B3:H14, 6, FALSE)

 As you can see, we have used following cell reference in this formula